ianoxwell/ProVisionCookbook/Pcb.WebNg/README.md

 ## Development server
 Run `ng serve --ssl` for a dev server.
 Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Build/Deploy

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--configuration production` flag for a production build.<br/>
+deploy to github pages `ng deploy --base-href "https://ianoxwell.github.io/ProVisionCookbook/"`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Further help

-To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).